Cariboo South

-Cariboo South was a provincial electoral district for the Legislative Assembly of British Columbia, Canada from 1991 to 2009.
+Cariboo South was a provincial electoral district for the Legislative Assembly of British Columbia, Canada, from 1991 to 2009.

 Demographics

-Member of Legislative Assembly
+Members of the Legislative Assembly

-Its last MLA was Charlie Wyse, a former city councillor for Williams Lake.
+Its last member of the Legislative Assembly (MLA) was Charlie Wyse, a former city councillor for Williams Lake.
 He was first elected in 2005.
 He represented the New Democratic Party of British Columbia.
 He ran again in the newly created riding of Cariboo-Chilcotin for the 2009 election and was defeated.